jeffmerrick/typeframe/website/docs/px-88/software-setup/os-screen.md

 ## Screen Rotation Configuration

 The default display orientation is portrait.
 We want it to be landscape.
-You'll need to set this in two places, one for the desktop environment and one for the terminal.
+You'll need to set this in two places: one for the desktop environment and one for the terminal.

 ### 1. Desktop Configuration

 1. Open **"Control Centre" → "Screens"** from the desktop menu. _In older versions of Raspberry Pi OS, this may be under "Preferences" → "Screen Configuration"._

-2. Go to **"Screens" → "DSI-2" → "Orientation"**, choose "Right", and finally click **"Apply"** to complete the display and touch synchronous rotation
+2. Go to **"Screens" → "DSI-2" → "Orientation"**, choose "Right", and finally click **"Apply"** to complete the display and touch synchronous rotation.

 For detailed steps with images, see the [Waveshare wiki documentation](https://www.waveshare.com/wiki/7.9inch_DSI_LCD#Bookworm_Touch_Screen_Rotation).

 ### 2. Disable the On-Screen Keyboard

-By default the on-screen keyboard will pop up whenever you select a text field.
+By default, the on-screen keyboard will pop up whenever you select a text field.
 You'll find the option to disable it under **"Control Centre" → "Display" → "On-Screen Keyboard"**.
-Select **"Disabled"**
+Select **"Disabled"**.

 ### 3. Terminal Configuration